Sterling falls as COVID-19 death toll rises, no easing of lockdown in sight

 The pandemic has frozen economic activity in Britain, as in most other developed countries, prompting economists to forecast a deep recession.

-The number of British people leaving their homes to go shopping has slumped by 83% since the government closed non-essential retail outlets last month to slow the spread of COVID-19, the British Retail Consortium trade body said on Monday.
+The number of people in Britain leaving their homes to go shopping has slumped by 83% since the government closed non-essential retail outlets last month to slow the spread of COVID-19, the British Retail Consortium trade body said on Monday.

 Separately, property website Rightmove said it was unable to provide meaningful house price data due to a collapse in the number of new homes being listed for sale.